spaudel/spaudel.github.io/source/index.md

 date: 2023-04-23 10:14:20
 ---

+Hi, I am a Ph.D. student at the University of Toronto in the Department of Computer science.
+I am part of the Toronto Climate Observatory where I do interdisciplinary place-based research on climate and disaster data under the supervision of Professor Robert Soden.
+My research sits at the intersection of critical computing, crisis informatics, and sustainable HCI and I use historicist methods, ethnography, and participatory design to do so.

+My dissertation research examines the role of computing and digital technology as sites of political contestation that determine our understanding of climate change and possible responses to its impacts.
+This work is motivated by the well-documents disparities in the impacts of climate change and how digital technology is both being used to exacerbate these disparities as well as create alternatives that resist them.
+In particular, I examine the information practices of grassroots activists and civic-tech organizations in Nepal as they attempt to create local climate and disaster data infrastructures to address local needs, incorporate local knowledge, and increase community participation.
+I want to understand the role of broader historical, social, and technological constraints in shaping the practices and impacts of these activists and organizations, and using these insights to design socio-technical interventions that can better support them to intervene in their stated goals of climate and disaster equity.

 ![Shreyasha Image](/images/shrey_pdl.jpeg)

-Hi, I am a Ph.D. student at the University of Toronto in the Department of Computer science.
-My research focus is interdisciplinary combining techniques of Human Computer Interaction with critical theories from social sciences and feminist STS.
-My current research looks at the use and impact of data, digitization, and algorithms in developing countries (such as my home-country Nepal) in applications such as crisis informatics, disaster risk reduction, civic technologies, and climate adaptation.

 ### Research Interests: